nluhmann/AGapEs/README.md

 FPSAC computes the template sequences based on a multiple alignment of the respective extant gap sequences.

-Important files created:
+Important files created in directory $DIR='AGapEs_analysis':
-* ``` $DIR/<X>.info ``` - overview files for simple, conflicting and IS gaps.
-Contains for each potential adjacency: marker extremities, gap ID, in-group and outgrip occurrences and positions, length differences in the extant gaps, IS annotations, conflicting components
+* ``` $DIR/<X>.info ``` - overview files for X={simple|conflicting|IS} gaps.
+Contains for each potential adjacency: marker extremities, gap ID, ingroup and outgroup occurrences and positions, length differences in the extant gaps, IS annotations, conflicting components
 * ``` $DIR/results/contigs/families_with_contig_names ``` - markers computed (FPSAC)
 * ``` $DIR/results/contigs/families.fasta ``` - markers sequences (FPSAC)
 * ``` $DIR/results/finishing/alignments/ ``` - template sequences for all gaps and underlying extant gap sequences